Protecting and preserving the North

 “It’s an amazing achievement and I feel honoured to be a Weston Scholar,” says Pengelly.
 “This project has been a long time coming.
 I spent years living in the North thinking about this project, and to finally make it a reality and get the recognition feels incredible.”

-Tommy Pontbriand’s master’s thesis focuses on the diet and foraging behaviour of bowhead whales in the eastern Canadian Arctic, studying changes in population dynamics in response to changes in prey availability and accessibility over time.
+Also a student in the department of biological sciences, Tommy Pontbriand is focusing his master’s thesis on the diet and foraging behaviour of bowhead whales in the eastern Canadian Arctic, studying changes in population dynamics in response to changes in prey availability and accessibility over time.

 After the species barely survived the population crash from the whaling industry, its slow recovery is now threatened by the effects of climate change.